cegganesh84/cdp-azure-tools/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-1. This template is same as above except that it creates an extra security group which allows port 22 and 443 access to networkAccessCIDR.
+1. This template is same as above, except, it creates a security group which only allows port 22 and 443 access to networkAccessCIDR for the created virtual network.
 2. Magic SSO will not work because of the air gapped installation of the clusters.

 ---

 ## Azure quickstart template for cluster connectivity manager with bastion host for magic SSO

 :warning: Creates a bastion host with public ip address.
-Strictly for proof-of-concept.
+Strictly for proof-of-concept. :warning:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcegganesh84%2Fcdp-azure-tools%2Fmaster%2Fazureccmbastiondeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png" />